Skip to main content

 Options for Handling Your Dog's Remains

 A backyard burial for your pet may be an option, but it isn't always feasible.
 If you'd like to be able to visit your dog's gravesite, you can have them interred in a pet cemetery rather than burying them at home.
-The cost of burying your dog in a pet cemetery starts from $400 to $600 and up, depending on the size of the dog and choice of casket, and includes a casket, the burial plot and a fee for the actual burial.
-This typically doesn't include the cost of a headstone or maintaining the grave.2
+The cost of burying your dog in a pet cemetery starts at $400-$600 and up — depending on the size of the dog and choice of casket — and includes the casket, the burial plot and a fee for the actual burial.
+This does not include the cost of a headstone or maintaining the grave.2

-Your vet may provide pet cremation services, or if not, they can refer you to a pet cremation service provider.
+Your vet may provide pet cremation services or, if not, can refer you to a pet cremation service provider.
 How much it costs to have your dog cremated will depend mainly on whether you choose a private or communal cremation.

-Private cremation means that your dog will be cremated alone, and their ashes will be returned to you to keep or dispose of as you see fit.
-Some private cremation packages may include an urn for the ashes and keepsake items such as jewelry containing some of your dog's cremains.
-The average cost of private pet cremation including euthanasia in the U.S. runs from $230 to $350 at the veterinary office, $420 to $800 if you choose to have it done at home.1
+Private cremation means your dog will be cremated alone, and their ashes will be returned to you to keep or dispose of as you see fit.
+The average cost* of private pet cremation in the U.S. is $251 but can range from $194 to $470, depending on the size and weight of the dog, transportation of the dog's body, choice of vessel for the dog's cremains and any additional memorial services.1

-Communal or group cremation means your dog will be cremated along with the remains of other deceased pets.
+Communal, or group, cremation means your dog will be cremated along with the remains of other deceased pets.
 Because there's no way to keep your pet's ashes separate, you won't get them back.
-However, the average cost of communal pet cremation including euthanasia is between $130 and $350 at the veterinary office or $320 to $650 at home, making it a more affordable option for your dog's final rest.1
+The cost of communal cremation is less than private cremation.1

 Does Pet Insurance Cover the Cost of Euthanasia?

-If you have pet insurance, you might be able to get reimbursed for putting your dog to sleep; it depends on the type of coverage included in your policy.
+If you have pet insurance, you might be able to get reimbursed for putting your dog to sleep — it depends on the type of coverage included in your policy.
 Most pet insurance companies that cover euthanasia will only pay for it if a veterinarian recommends it as part of overall care for an accident or condition that's covered by your policy.
-Cremation or burial may be covered as well.
-Examine your policy and check with your pet insurance provider to make sure your dog will be covered if the worst happens.
+Cremation or burial may or may not be covered.
+Examine your policy and check with your pet insurance provider to know what to expect if the worst happens.

 Saying goodbye to your beloved pet can be one of the hardest things we do, but the CareCredit credit card can be there for you when you need it most.** Whether it’s your first veterinary visit or your last, CareCredit is here to help you manage the costs of your pet’s care.
 Find a veterinarian near you that accepts CareCredit and download the CareCredit Mobile App today to manage your account, find a provider on the go and easily access the Well U blog for more helpful articles, podcasts and videos.